abemscac/pies-doc/docs/react/use-effect.md

 ## What Is `useEffect()`?

 `useEffect()` is a built-in hook with multiple purposes.
 The "effect" in `useEffect()` refers to **side effect**, which may have different meanings depending on the context.
-In React, if no 3rd party libraries or frameworks are invloved, "effects" usually means things that are performed indirectly.
+In React, if no 3rd party libraries or frameworks are invloved, "effects" usually means things (states) that are performed (changed) indirectly.
 We'll further explain this idea at the end of this chapter.

 ## What Can `useEffect()` Do?